 All baseball bats to be used in the Major Division and below, must be affixed with the USABat Standard marking, and deemed to be in accordance with Little League Rule 1.10 as outlined in the current edition of the Little League Rules, Regulations, and Policies.
 In Little League Baseball Intermediate 50/70, Junior, and Senior Divisions BBCOR bats are permitted.
 In each instance, all bats that may be used in the ensuing game must be void of any physical damage, or an altered state, that would prevent the bat from complying with the USABat Standard.

 It is strongly recommended that the umpires complete this inspection process together.
 If a piece a bat is deemed unsafe, bring the decision to the attention of the team manager, identify the bat in question, and instruct that it be immediately removed from the dugout.
-If the bat can be repaired to the satisfaction of the home plate umpire prior to the start of the game, it is the judgement of the home plate umpire or crew chief to allow it to be used in the game.
+If the bat can be repaired to the satisfaction of the home plate umpire prior to the start of the game, it is the judgment of the home plate umpire or crew chief to allow it to be used in the game.

 The process is the same for any bat that is intended to be used in the game